 - Hot cooked rice, for serving

-- 1. In a large (12-inch) nonstick skillet, bring the broccoli and 1 cup water to a boil over high heat.
-Cover tightly and cook until the broccoli is crisp-tender, 2 to 3 minutes.
-Drain the broccoli and set aside.
-Dry the skillet and return to the stove.
+- 1. In a large (12-inch) nonstick skillet, bring the broccoli and 1 cup water to a boil over medium-high heat.
+Cover tightly and cook until the broccoli is still sorta crisp but almost tender, 2 to 3 minutes.
+Drain the broccoli.
+Dry the skillet and return it to the stove.

-- 3. In a medium bowl, mix the remaining 1 cup stock with the soy sauce, Scotch, sesame oil, peppercorns, and hot red pepper flakes.
+- 3. In a medium bowl, mix the remaining 1 cup stock, soy sauce, Scotch, sesame oil, peppercorns, and hot red pepper flakes.
 Add the cornstarch and whisk to dissolve.
 Stir into the skillet and cook until boiling and thickened.
-Stir in the reserved broccoli.
-Serve the turkey stir-fry immediately, spooned over bowls of rice.
+Stir in the reserved broccoli and toss to combine.
+Serve the turkey stir-fry immediately, spooned over rice.

 Hungry for more?
 Chow down on these: